 I experimented with different pasta shapes and different portion sizes.
 Since we are a family of three (well...four), we scaled it down to 4 oz of pasta and baked it in a 9 x 9 inch pan...it doesn't look like a lot (see above), but I promise, you won't walk away feeling hungry 😉

-Penne was no good, as Nagi mentions in her recipe, as the flour gets stuck in it and the sauce ends up…chunky.
+Penne was no good, as Nagi mentions in her recipe, as the flour gets stuck in it and the sauce ends up...chunky.
 Bowtie and rotini were both great!
-I used ‘smart’ pasta, which has extra fibre added but haven’t tested whole wheat.
+I used 'smart' pasta, which has extra fibre added.
+Whole wheat pasta does not work for this recipe.

 How simple is it to prep this Tuscan Chicken Pasta Bake?

 To my dried pasta, I added some stock, milk, sundried tomatoes and flour, plus salt, pepper and red pepper flakes for seasonings.
 Mix it all up and try to get rid of any flour clumps.